AjStyles20/cpp-journey/Stage09_AI Algorithms – Search & State Machines/02_Depth-First Search (Maze)/README.md

 ---

-## Possible Extensions

-- Allow user input for custom mazes
-- Support for diagonal movement or weighted cells
-- Visualize the search process step-by-step
-- Implement other search algorithms (BFS, A*, Dijkstra)

----

-This project provides a hands-on introduction to
+This project provides a hands-on introduction to search algorithms and pathfinding in grid-based environments using C++.